Buy USDINR; target of 75.90 - 76.05: ICICI Direct

 Currency futures on NSE

-The rupee found support near 75.50 and witnessed some up move amid weakness in equity markets.
-We believe immediate support for the rupee is placed around 75.40 while the rupee should be bought on declines • The dollar-rupee contract on the NSE was at 75.65 in the last session.
-The open interest declined almost 8% in the June series but increased 27% in the July series ahead of the settlement.
+The rupee has been finding support near 75.50 levels and witnessed some up move amid weakness in the equities.
+We believe that immediate support for the rupee is around 75.40 while it should be bought on declines • The dollar-rupee contract on the NSE was at 75.80 in the last session.
+The open interest increased almost 7% in the July series during settlement.

 Intra-day strategy